Diyarbakır: Economy

 Prior to World War I, Diyarbakır had an active copper industry, with six mines.
 Three were active, with two being owned by locals and the third being owned by the Turkish government.
 Tenorite was the primary type of copper mined.
 It was mined by hand by Kurds.
 A large portion of the ore was exported to England.
 The region also produced iron, gypsum, coal, chalk, lime, jet, and quartz, but primarily for local use.

 The city is served by Diyarbakır Airport and Diyarbakır railway station.
 In 1935 the railway between Elazığ and Diyarbakır was inaugurated.

+N City AVM, a shopping mall opened in 2010, ceased operating in February 2026 and is being converted into a furniture retail center.

 Demographics

 At the turn of the 19th century, the Christian population of the city was mainly made up of Armenians and Assyrians.
 The Assyrian and Armenian presence dates to antiquity.
 There was also a small Jewish community in the city.
 All Christians spoke Armenian and Kurdish.
 Notables spoke Turkish.
 In the streets, the language was Kurdish.
 According to the Encyclopædia Britannica from 1911, the population numbered 38 thousand, almost half being Christian and consisting of "Turks, Kurds, Arabs, Turkomans, Armenians, Chaldeans, Jacobites, and a few Greeks".
 During the Governorship of Mehmed Reshid in the Vilayet of Diyarbakır, the Armenian population of Diyarbakir was resettled and exterminated.

 After World War II, as the Kurdish population moved from the villages and mountains to urban centres, Diyarbakir's Kurdish population continued to grow.
 Diyarbakır grew from a population of 30,000 in the 1930s to 65,000 by 1956, to 140,000 by 1970, to 400,000 by 1990, and eventually swelled to about 1.5 million by 1997.
 During the 1990s, the city grew dramatically due to the immigrant population from thousands of Kurdish villages depopulated by Turkey during the Kurdish–Turkish conflict.

 According to a November 2006 survey by the Sûr Municipality, 72% of the inhabitants of the municipality use Kurdish most often in their daily speech due to the overwhelming Kurdish majority in the city, followed by minorities of Assyrian, Armenian and Turkish.

 There are some Alevi Turkmen villages around Diyarbakır's old city, but there are no official reports about their population numbers.

 There have been attempts by Turkish lawmakers to deny Diyarbakır's Kurdish majority identity, with Turkey's Education Ministry releasing a school book named "Our City, Diyarbakir" ("Şehrimiz Diyarbakır" in Turkish) on Diyarbakir Province in which it claims that a Turkish similar to that spoken in Baku is spoken in the city along with regional languages like Arabic, Persian, Kurdish, Turkmen and Caucasian languages.
 Critics link this to a general trend towards anti-Kurdish sentiment in Turkey.